Demosthenes-Eth/public-domain-token/README.md

 3. `setMinSupply(uint256 newMinSupply)`
    - Changes the minimum supply enforced when the supply is zero.

-	**Note:** These setters are only for testing and ideally removed before production, or at least restricted to the owner only.

 ### 7. ERC20 Permit and Votes

 - `ERC20Permit` allows gasless approvals using EIP-2612.
 Users can sign a permit message off-chain, and another account can submit the signed message on-chain to set allowances without spending ETH for the approval transaction.